persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - click on 'Model definition' button of the diagram: an item 'Definition' appears
     - add an input and an output, set the formula of y0 to X0
-    - the 'Model evaluation', 'Design of experiment creation' and 'Probabilistic model definition' buttons of the diagram are enabled
+    - the 'Model evaluation', 'Design of experiments creation' and 'Probabilistic model definition' buttons of the diagram are enabled

 - click on the 'Model evaluation' button of the diagram
     - a wizard appears, click on Cancel

-- click twice on the 'Design of experiment creation' button of the diagram
+- click twice on the 'Design of experiments creation' button of the diagram
     - a wizard appears, click on Continue button on the first page
     - on the second page : select X0, write 20 in the 'Levels' column, click on Finish
-    - the 'Design of experiment evaluation' button of the diagram is enabled
+    - the 'Design of experiments evaluation' button of the diagram is enabled

-- click on the 'Design of experiment evaluation' button of the diagram
+- click on the 'Design of experiments evaluation' button of the diagram
-    - a wizard appears, there are 2 items in the combo box in Design of experiment group box, click on Finish, an item 'Evaluation' appears, click on it
+    - a wizard appears, there are 2 items in the combo box in Design of experiments group box, click on Finish, an item 'Evaluation' appears, click on it
     - click on the 'Run' button
     - the 'MetaModel creation' button of the diagram is enabled

-- click on the 'Design of experiment evaluation' button of the diagram
+- click on the 'Design of experiments evaluation' button of the diagram
-    - a wizard appears, there is 1 item in the combo box in Design of experiment group box, click on Finish, an item 'Evaluation' appears, click on it
+    - a wizard appears, there is 1 item in the combo box in Design of experiments group box, click on Finish, an item 'Evaluation' appears, click on it
     - click on the 'Run' button

-- click on the 'Design of experiment evaluation' button of the diagram
+- click on the 'Design of experiments evaluation' button of the diagram
-    - an error message appears : 'All the designs of experiment have already been evaluated'
+    - an error message appears : 'All the designs of experiments have already been evaluated'

 - click on the 'MetaModel creation' button of the diagram
     - a wizard appears, click on Continue button then on Finish button